nihal111/CS-675-Assignments/README.md

+To execute the assignment-

+First run `make` at the root directory and then execute `./main`.

 ## Keys used to control the box
 - Press 1 to select the music box
 - After pressing 1, Press B to select the base box